zoe-1/glued/README.md

 #### Glued

-Example of basic hapijs project structure. <br/>
+Experiment with hapijs project structure using glue. <br/>
+For a more solid hapijs glue example, refer to [hapijs/university project](https://github.com/hapijs/university).
 Coding conventions from  hapijs university learning experiment.<br/>
 <br/>
 Inspiration taken from:<br/>